 To equip these policy-makers and individuals with necessary skills and knowledge, the pilot phase of the Eurasia Extractive Industries Knowledge Hub last year featured an on-campus residential phase component of a blended learning course, bookended by an online learning module and a final assignment.

-Applications are now being accepted for this year's iteration of the course through 10 April.
-The 2018 coursefor this year's iteration of the course through 10 April.
+Applications are being accepted through 10 April for this year's iteration of the course.
 The 2018 course—which is wholly supported by the Swiss State Secretariat for Economic Affairs—will feature the same blended structure.

 Last year, more than 100 participants took part in the online, introductory course on the natural resource decision chain, saving instruction time during the nine-day residential module.
 Lectures helped hub staff identify the most dedicated and eligible candidates for the residential phase.